 There are also short stories.
 Such as “Garden of Forking Paths” by Jorge Luis Borges (to be found in his collection Labyrinths) which is set in “a suburb of Fenton” but which the narrator reaches by alighting from his train at a fictitious rural halt called “Ashgrove” and then walking through a countryside of “confused meadows”.
 I have a short essay on the story on this blog.

 A more substantially “Stoke” short story is by H.G.
 Wells.
 His story “The Cone” (1895) can be found in The Country of the Blind and other Selected Stories, or for free online since it is in the public domain.
 It’s a macabre story, apparently inspired by a news report of someone throwing themselves into an ironworks melting-pot and by Wells’s own time in the Potteries.
 He vividly evokes the works at Etruria in Stoke.
-For details of Wells in the Potteries, and his socialist novel In the Days of the Comet (the first half set in the Potteries) see my short article on the topic.
+For details of Wells in the Potteries, see my book on the topic.

 There are also apparently some unpublished works, such as Robert P. Clarke’s Five Gold Rings, a philosophical novel of Kantian ideas set in his terraced house in Longport, near Burslem.

 Of note among autobiographies that evoke the poverty during the Great Depression of the 1930s are the major books by Arthur Berry (Three and Sevenpence Ha’penny Man), and Paul Johnson (The Vanished Landscape: A 1930s Childhood in the Potteries).
 Also heavily autobiographical is Arthur Berry’s book of stories The Little Gold-Mine.
 See also Tales of old Hanley (1992) by Fred Leigh.